rcastellotti/yawgbot/readme.md

 Yawgbot uses [Celery](https://docs.celeryq.dev/en/stable/) to schedule tasks.
 By default it runs each 10 minutes.
 It is configured to use [SQLite](https://sqlite.org) as both [backend and broker](https://docs.celeryq.dev/en/stable/getting-started/backends-and-brokers/index.html), to know more read the docs.

 - run the web UI with `python3 app.py`
-- run `celery -A app.celery worker` to run the worker
+- run `celery -A bot.celery worker` to run the worker
-- run `celery -A app.celery beat` to schedule the bot
+- run `celery -A bot.celery beat` to schedule the bot

 Now you can check the web UI to have a summary of contacted ads, reach it locally at: <http://localhost:5000/> or at `/` wherever you deployed Yawgbot